core-wg/yang-cbor/draft-ietf-core-sid.md

 # ".sid" file format  {#sid-file-format}

 ".sid" files are used to persist and publish SIDs assigned to the different YANG items of a specific YANG module.

-It has the following structure.
+It has the following structure:

 ~~~~ yangtree
 {::include code/ietf-sid-file.yangtree}